 Apply to be a volunteer:

-Please be aware that Kathy is also a volunteer and does not work full time for out charity so replies can take a couple of weeks especially during the busy spring and summer seasons.
+Please be aware that Kathy is also a volunteer and does not work full time for our charity so replies can take a few days especially during the busy spring and summer seasons.
 Applications to volunteer from outside of East Sussex will not be considered.Follow us!